nginx/unit-docs/source/configuration.rst

        - If the request doesn't match any steps, a 404 "Not Found" response is returned.

-       See :ref:`below <configuration-routes-cond>` for condition matching
-       details.

-   * - :samp:`action/pass` (required)
-     - Route's destination; identical to :samp:`pass` in a :ref:`listener
-       <configuration-listeners>`.
-If you omit :samp:`match`, requests are
-       passed unconditionally; to avoid issues, use no more than one such step per route, placing it last.
+       If you omit :samp:`match`, requests are passed unconditionally; to avoid issues, use no more than one such step per route, placing it last.
+See :ref:`below <configuration-routes-cond>` for condition matching details.

 An example: